Request Rate and Performance Considerations

 A hashed prefix of three or four characters should be sufficient.
 We strongly recommend using a hexadecimal hash as the prefix.

 Note that this randomness does introduce some interesting challenges.
-Amazon S3 provides a GET Bucket (List Objects) operation, which returns an alphabetical list of key names.
+Amazon S3 provides a GET Bucket (List Objects) operation, which returns a UTF-8 binary ordered list of key names.
 Here are some side-effects:

-Because of the hashed prefixes, however, the alphabetical listing will appear randomly ordered.
+Because of the hashed prefixes, however, the listing will appear randomly ordered.